jaredly/j3/Roadmap.md

 ## WHOLE EDITOR SIMLUATION

+UMMM maybe not?
+At least not yet.
+Let's instead spend time on making it more usable and maybe refactoring things just a little bit.
+But I can probably use testing-library well enough.

 ok so what I'm considering, is having a whole editor virtual machine essentially.
 Like we have an internal ...